namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 for the final batch of the dataset is less than the specified `batch_size`, that batch is not returned.
 This ensures that all batches have the same number of elements, which may be an invariant that we need.
-Finally, we specified `num_workers` to be four, meaning data will be fetched in parallel by four processes.
+Finally, we specified `num_workers` to be two, meaning data will be fetched in parallel by two processes.
 Once the `DataLoader` has been created, iterating over the dataset and thereby retrieving batches is simple and natural.

 A final interesting observation I want to share is that the `DataLoader` actually has [some reasonably sophisticated logic](https://github.com/pytorch/pytorch/blob/master/torch/utils/data/dataloader.py#L131) to determine how to *collate* individual samples returned from your dataset's `__getitem__` method into a batch, as returned by the `DataLoader` during iteration.
 For example, if `__getitem__` returns a dictionary, the `DataLoader` will aggregate the values of that dictionary into a single mapping for the entire batch, using the same keys.
-This means that if the `Dataset`'s' `__getitem__` returns `dict(example=example, label=label)`, then the batch returned by the `DataLoader` will return something like `dict(example=[example1, example2, ...], label=[label1, label2, ...])`, i.e. unpacking the values of indidvidual samples and re-packing them into a single key for the batch's dictionary.
+This means that if the `Dataset`'s `__getitem__` returns a `dict(example=example, label=label)`, then the batch returned by the `DataLoader` will return something like `dict(example=[example1, example2, ...], label=[label1, label2, ...])`, i.e. unpacking the values of indidvidual samples and re-packing them into a single key for the batch's dictionary.
 To override this behavior, you can pass a function argument for the `collate_fn` parameter to the `DataLoader` object.

-Note that the `torchvision` package already provides a number of datasets, such as `torchvision.datasets.CIFAR10`, ready to use.
+Note that the [`torchvision`](https://github.com/pytorch/vision) package already provides a number of datasets, such as `torchvision.datasets.CIFAR10`, ready to use.
 The same is true for `torchaudio` and `torchtext` packages.

-## Outro and Further Reading
+## Outro

 At this point, you should be equipped with an understanding of both PyTorch's philosophy as well as its basic API, and are thus ready to go forth and conquer